ecpolley/SuperLearnerExtra/SL/README.md

 Creates additional `nnet` wrappers with different values for the `size` parameter.
 These new wrappers will be located in the global environment after running the function.
 The default size for `SL.nnet` is 2.
 With this function, the argument `size` is a numeric vector and a new `SL.nnet.*` function will be created for each element of the vector.

+## `create.SL.glmnet.R` ##

+Creates additional `glmnet` wrappers with different values for the `alpha` parameter.
+These new wrappers will be located in the global environment after running the function.
+The default alpha for `SL.glmnet` is 1.
+With this function, the argument `alpha` is a numeric vector and a new `SL.alpha.*` function will be created for each element of the vector. `alpha` varies between 0 and 1.

 ## `write.SL.template.R` ##

 This function can be used to generate a new file with the template `SL.*` information.
 The only argument is to specify a connection (usually a file location) for the output.
 Any additional arguments will be passed to `cat` within the function.
 For example, you might want to add `append = TRUE` if adding to an existing file.